 - No stable price: Again, because token trading is immediately available, token swapping starts pretty quickly and only a few investors can grab the token at the listed price.

-The challenges that come with an IDO cannot be ignored, but the benefits of IDOs outweigh these challenges, and IDO launchpads have been working towards overcoming these challenges in the near future.
+The challenges that come with an IDO cannot be ignored, but the benefits of IDO in crypto outweigh these challenges, and IDO launchpads have been working towards overcoming these challenges in the near future.
 Considering the growth of DeFi and DEXs over the past few years, it is safe to say that the future for IDOs is bright and DeFi projects are better positioned to benefit from IDOs as compared to ICOs or IEOs.